May 2024

 Andre Adkins '17

-Recognized by World Intellectual Property Review Diversity’s as a Top 100 Lawyers in 2024
+Recognized by World Intellectual Property Review Diversity as a Top 100 Lawyer in 2024

-Center faculty has presented their research to many audiences and published scholarly works in intellectual property law and adjacent areas.
-We are proud to share these updates.
+Center faculty have presented their research to many audiences and published scholarly works in intellectual property law and adjacent areas.

 Recent Recognition